PrEP and HIV Testing Seminar for GPs and professionals working in primary care

 ‘I can’t pass on HIV’: Treatment as prevention webinar

-On Monday 21 May 2018 we will host a lunchtime webinar for HIV and other professionals on what it means to be undetectable and uninfectious.
+On Monday 21 May 2018 we hosted a lunchtime webinar for HIV and other professionals on what it means to be undetectable and uninfectious.

-The webinar will run from 12.30pm to 2pm and will be facilitated by Dr Michael Brady, HIV consultant and Terrence Higgins Trust Medical Director.
+The webinar was facilitated by Dr Michael Brady, HIV consultant and Terrence Higgins Trust Medical Director.

 - Why is this message so important?